DynaDojo/dynadojo/experiments/README.md

     ```

 ## `run`
-To run experiment, given params file.
+To run experiment, given config file.
 Can split jobs over multiple compute nodes.

 Arguments for run:
 ```
-    --params_file: which params file to run
+    --config_file: which config file to run
     --total_nodes: how many machines to run on (default 1, for running locally)
     --node: which node is being run, [1, total_nodes], default None which runs the whole challenge
     --output_dir: where to save results, default "experiments/outputs"